AdobeDocs/certification.en/help/certifications/faq.md

 +++What is certification renewal?
 How do I renew my certification?

 Adobe certifications expire after two years.
 You can renew your certification by taking and passing the latest version of the applicable Adobe certification exam.
-If a new exam is not available, your certification will be extended until the new exam is available.

 You have two options: